Financial Times 18,332 by GURNEY

 Cardinal at first toying with experimental liturgy, very ephemeral (6)

-acrostic (at first) of Toying With Experimental Liturgy Very Ephemeral – for a cardinal number, but the surface is suggesting us to a RC Cardinal setting up services
+acrostic (at first) of Toying With Experimental Liturgy Very Ephemeral – for a cardinal number, but the surface is suggesting a RC Cardinal setting up services

 20 ORATOR